WPGC-FM: Current programming

 Currently, WPGC is musically programmed as a hit-driven, full-service, urban contemporary station that spins a heavy concentration of mainly contemporary hip-hop, soul, go-go and R&B music with numerous urban music throwbacks throughout the day and an occasional crossover pop hit song.
 The station directly competes with urban contemporary rival WKYS and urban adult contemporary rivals WMMJ and WHUR full-time, and to a lesser extent the station competes with contemporary hit radio rival WIHT.
 The station airs current and classic R&B and soul slow jams late nights on Sunday through Thursday dubbed The Coolout.
 After many years of only giving occasional spins to urban contemporary gospel music that charted well on the Billboard, the station added a program dedicated to the genre on early Sunday mornings.
 The station also airs urban and crossover pop music throwbacks on Sunday evenings.

-While based in Washington, WPGC-FM also competes against Baltimore stations WERQ, an Urban One-owned urban contemporary station and WZFT, an iHeartMedia-owned Top 40/CHR station.
+The station's signal covers both Washington and Baltimore, so it also competes with Baltimore's WERQ, an Urban One-owned urban contemporary station, and to a lesser extent, iHeartMedia's WZFT which has a more generic Top 40/CHR format.
 It is the only Audacy rhythmic/urban in the Eastern United States to use its call letters as a branding on-air (the other two, KSFM in Sacramento and KLUC-FM in Las Vegas, are both in the Western United States).

+The station is an official sponsor of the Prince George's Film Festival.